Sujaz/pokerFace/README.md

    On Windows PowerShell, use `${PWD}` instead of `$(pwd)` for the bind mount path.

 With the container running, browse to http://localhost:3000 to access the app.
 All session data remains in your mounted `data` directory so historical results survive container restarts.

+## Branching

+All development now lives on the `main` branch.
+Previous working branches have been consolidated so you can pull directly from `main` to receive the latest tracker updates.